JamBrains/jam-docs/docs/knowledge/advanced/simple-networking/spec.md

 - Descending inclusive: The sequence of blocks in the response should start with the given block, followed by its parent, grandparent, and so on.

 The number of blocks in the response should be limited to the given maximum.
+The response should not contain blocks which, from the responding node's perspective, cannot be finalized.
+If it is not possible to satisfy the request with this constraint (for example, because a block which cannot be finalized is explicitly requested), the stream should simply be reset/stopped.

 ```
 Direction = 0 (Ascending exclusive) OR 1 (Descending inclusive) (Single byte)